 I have a suspicion we all know what we mean by Flourishing, but at the same time it is probably realised in very different ways for each individual, or distinct group of people.
 Part of the search for Flourishing is knowing your self sufficiently to identify what it means for you and those groups to which you belong.

 What we also know, is Jesus said he came to offer us a way to live life, to the full.
-Its not easy, but we believe following his way can offer us a way to find a rhythm of life that we might describe as flourishing.
+Its not easy, but we believe following his way can offer us a way to find a rhythm and balance to life that we might describe as flourishing.
 For that reason we want Jesus to be at the centre of our searching and growing.
 We’ll learn about his life, as well as building our own relationship with him.

-Three underpinning values
+Three underpinning Goals

 how will we do this?

 We encourage everyone who is a part of Kairos to reflect on their life, using this simple diagram.
 To reflect on the different elements that are present in their lives, in terms of whether they help us ‘Explore / Breathe In’ , ‘Become / Breathe Out’ or are supportive groups or communities that journey with us, and hold us accountable.
 You might try using terms like ‘Mind, Body, Spirit or even Joy, or Fun’ as you reflect on the different areas.
 We realise these things are never static.
 A colleague of mine described walking as controlled falling, and there is something of the our nature, where there is a dance between various elements, that we are never quite in perfect balance.
 However, its entirely possible, in pursuing this exercise that you will identify some imbalance that would you like to correct.
 We aim for Kairos to be able to assist with that process, either through its own activity, or signposting you to others.
 We use this same tool to assess our own ‘Flourishing’ as a movement.